torinman/python_asteroids_2023/README.md

 # Why I am making this

 I am making this primarily because I am going to make a multiplayer version of Asteroids.
-In doing so, I have noticed that the original code is extremely repetetive, confusing, and unoptimised. this version is going to be much more pythonic, readable, optimized, and reuseable
+In doing so, I have noticed that the original code is extremely repetetive, confusing, and unoptimised. this version is going to be much more pythonic, readable, optimized, and reuseable.